Aden1ke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-my 5th script is to give execution write to file hello. my 6th script is to Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. my 7th script is to Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
+my 5th script is to give execution write to file hello. my 6th script is to Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. my 7th script is to Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello. my 8th script is to write a script that gives permission to other groups only.